nebari-dev/nebari/docs/source/04_how_to_guides/7_qhub_gpu.md

  - numba
 ```

-We are working hard to make the GPU expeirence on Qhub as streamlined
+We are working hard to make the GPU experience on Qhub as streamlined
 as possible.
 There are many small gotchas when working with GPUs and
 getting all the drivers installed properly.